ntruong89/RepoPractice/README.md

 8. to add a README file,  from your github windows setting select view on GitHub(log in to your account) at the bottom you should see an option to add an readme file

+9. REMEMBER TO ALWAYS SYNC YOUR gITHUB FILES OR ELSE YOU WONT HAVE ACCESS TO IT FROM A DIFFERENT PC.